andrewtelkamp/simple-theme/README.md

 };
 ```

 Wrap your app root with the `<SimpleTheme />` component.
-SimpleTheme handles the app's initial themes setup, as well as refreshing of your app with theme updates.
+SimpleTheme handles the app's initial themes setup, as well as the updating of your app with theme changes.
 Provide your default theme object and any additional theme objects for any other themes you will be offering.

 ## Consuming The Theme